1France taxes - for all nationalities

 Taxes can be confusing, regardless of where you’re from and where you are.
-Fortunately, a few members of the pvtistes team have done a working holiday in France.
-They are sharing their tax knowledge with you in this guide.
+Fortunately, a few of us on the pvtistes team have done a working holiday in France and we are sharing our knowledge and experience with you in this guide.

 First things first